A new method for clustered survival data]{A new method for clustered survival data: Estimation of treatment effect heterogeneity and variable selection: Simulation

 \subsection{Treatment effect heterogeneity}

 We carried out a contextualized simulation to evaluate the performance of our proposed method in estimating the heterogeneous treatment effect using observational data with clustered survival outcomes and multiple treatments.
-For methods comparison, we adapted the popularly used inverse probability weighting method into the setting of clustered and censored survival data to form two comparison methods: inverse probability of treatment weighting with the random-intercept Cox regression model (IPW-riCox) and doubly robust random-intercept additive hazards model (DR-riAH).\citep{cai2011additive} In addition, we considered the PEAMM \citep{bender2018generalized} -- another outcome modeling based method flexible at capturing nonlinear relationships.
+For methods comparison, we adapted the popularly used inverse probability weighting method into the setting of clustered and censored survival data to form two comparison methods: inverse probability of treatment weighting with the random-intercept Cox regression model (IPW-riCox) and doubly robust random-intercept additive hazards model (DR-riAH) \citep{cai2011additive}.
+Additionally, we considered the PEAMM \citep{bender2018generalized} -- another outcome modeling based method flexible at capturing nonlinear relationships.
 Because not all methods directly model the survival times $T_{ik}$, to objectively compare methods, we use the individual-specific counterfactual survival curve as the basis.
-That is, the ISTE $\zeta_{a_j, a_{j'}} (\bm{x}_{ik})$ will now be defined in a similar way as in equation~\eqref{eq:ISTE} but using functionals of the counterfactual survival curve -- either the survival probability at a fixed point in time or the conditional restricted mean survival time (RMST). \citep{royston2013restricted} We will compare each method's ability to accurately estimate the ISTE $\zeta_{a_j, a_{j'}} (\bm{x}_{ik})$ and the average subgroup treatment effect $M(S^h_{a_j,a_{j'}})$.
-The performance metrics used to evaluate the methods were the relative bias (or percent bias), root-mean-squared-error (RMSE) and precision in the estimation of heterogeneous effects (PEHE). \citep{hu2021estimating} The relative bias evaluates the bias in the estimation of treatment effect on the relative scale with respect to the true treatment effect (which is constant across different methods).
+That is, the ISTE $\zeta_{a_j, a_{j'}} (\bm{x}_{ik})$ will now be defined in a similar way as in equation~\eqref{eq:ISTE} but using functionals of the counterfactual survival curve -- either the survival probability at a fixed point in time or the conditional restricted mean survival time (RMST) \citep{royston2013restricted}.
+We will compare each method's ability to accurately estimate the ISTE $\zeta_{a_j, a_{j'}} (\bm{x}_{ik})$ and the average subgroup treatment effect $M(S^h_{a_j,a_{j'}})$.
+The performance metrics used to evaluate the methods were the relative bias (or percent bias), root-mean-squared-error (RMSE) and precision in the estimation of heterogeneous effects (PEHE) \citep{hu2021estimating}.
+The relative bias evaluates the bias in the estimation of treatment effect on the relative scale with respect to the true treatment effect (which is constant across different methods).
 The PEHE measures the difference between the true and estimated survival probabilities or RMST across all data points.
 A smaller value of PEHE indicates a higher estimation accuracy.
+Although the methods examined in this study rely on different models, each can be utilized to estimate survival probabilities and RMST.
+These common outcomes will serve as a basis for an impartial comparison of these methods.

 For weighting based methods IPW-riCox and DR-riAH, we used Super Leaner \citep{van2007super} to estimate the stabilized inverse probability of treatment weights.
 Super Learner was implemented using the $\R$ package \code{SuperLearner} and the library argument was set to \code{SL.library = c("SL.xgboost", "SL.bartMachine","SL.gbm")}.
 We used $\R$ package \code{coxme} to implement IPW-riCox and \code{timereg} to implement DR-riAH.
 For PEAMM, the \code{gam} function from $\R$ package \code{mgcv} and two helper functions, (\code{as\_ped} and \code{add\_surv\_prob}), from $\R$ package \code{pammtools} were used.
 For all methods, all confounding variables available to the analyst in their original forms were included in the corresponding models.